bruceravel/synchrotron_pop_up_book/team.md

 ----

-Rebecca and Quiana atteching page 3 to the chipboard backing.
+Rebecca and Quiana attaching page 3 to the chipboard backing.

 ![Construction photo #5](images/construction05.jpg)